Khoroshai/ForgeColabServer/README.md

 To create the base Forge server, as of August 2023, you can execute a jar file found on their official website.

-The *run.sh* file, that you'll get with the Forge base, contains a command which includes a version that you'll compare with the one in the Notebook at the **Start Server** cell.
+The *run.sh* file, that you'll get with the Forge base, contains a command which includes a version that you'll compare with *forgeCommand* at **Initialization**.

 The tunnel used in this Notebook is Playit but you can easily copy-paste Ngrok or Argo from *MineColab*.
 Just pay attention to the command slighty modified here.

 # Known issues